Uplink (video game): Plot

-After the Revelation virus is released, the final mission of the game begins, and the storylines play out.
-The Arunmor storyline ends with the destruction of Revelation, which leads to a federal raid of Andromeda and the subsequent arrest of suspected staff members in the company, along with a number of Uplink agents.
-The leader of Andromeda then issues a statement, making no apologies for releasing Revelation, as he argues that the internet became more of an extension of Western capitalism to serve the interest of elites, rather than to promote free speech and anonymity.
-He also says that people will never be safe on the web and that their lives are on file waiting to be tampered with.
-He goes on to state that people's lives are being destroyed by computer technology despite its perceived benefits.
-He is then sentenced to 8 years in prison.
-Andromeda then shuts down operations, while shares rise to a new high for Arunmor, as they release "Faith" to the public.
-It is also suggested the government is oblivious to the possible hacks available within Uplink.
-The ending of ARC's storyline ends with the destruction of the internet due to Revelation (including the player's gateway) and causes Uplink to cease operations.
+Regardless of the player's choices, Revelation will eventually be completed and unleashed upon the world, thus beginning the endgame.
+If the player has supported Arunmor, they are tasked with running a counter-operation, hacking into infected systems and using Faith to restore them before they are destroyed.
+Revelation is wiped out completely, and the damning evidence against Andromeda leads to a federal raid and the subsequent arrest of suspected staff members in the company, along with a number of Uplink agents.
+The leader of Andromeda then issues a statement, making no apologies for releasing Revelation; he argues that the internet has become a mere extension of Western capitalism to serve the interest of elites, rather than the bastion of free speech and anonymity it once was.
+He claims that people will never be safe on the web – their entire lives are on file and anyone can tamper with their personal information at will.
+The leader denounces Arunmor, claiming they are simply profiteering off the crisis and are a yet another symptom of capitalist overreach.
+He is sentenced to 8 years in prison, and ARC shuts down operations.

+In contrast, if the player supports Andromeda, the group instructs them to unleash Revelation on the world, infecting as many systems as they can to overwhelm Faith and render every computer in the world inoperable.
+If the player is successful, the virus claims their own Uplink gateway, ending the game immediately and implying Andromeda have succeeded in their goal.
+If the player fails to cause enough infections within fifteen minutes, federal agents seize their equipment and arrest them, dooming the Revelation project to a premature end.

 Style

 Uplink focuses on emulating highly stylized, Hollywood-esque hacking, as seen in movies such as Hackers, Sneakers, WarGames and Swordfish.
-References to these movies can be found throughout the game, including joke servers for companies such as Steve Jackson Games (which has been raided by the Secret Service) and a nuclear missile control system from WarGames.
+References to these movies can be found throughout the game, including joke servers for companies such as Steve Jackson Games (which in 1990 was raided by the Secret Service) and a nuclear missile control system from WarGames.
 It also features at least three references to the movie Sneakers, including one which can be found in the first version of the game (and was later removed in an update released by Introversion) which is a cheat code in which the user has to enter "TooManySecrets" (an anagram to the phrase "Setec Astronomy") as the username thus allowing them to access a cheat menu.
 Another reference to the anagram is the password "MySocratesNote", sent to the player in an e-mail which starts the plotline.
 In addition, the voice print sections use the phrase "Hello.
 I am the system administrator.
 My voice is my passport.
 Verify me." which is similar to the one Sneakers used.